-The protocol times vary depending on the kit, analyte, and whether the samples require additional purification steps priot to measurement.
-If we were able to standardize the protocol time, this information will be included on the datasheet.
+The protocol times vary depending on the kit, analyte, and whether the samples require additional purification steps prior to measurement.
+If we are able to standardize the protocol time, this information will be included on the datasheet.
 However, be aware that this is only an indication, and you should plan your experiment carefully and after thoroughly reading the protocol.

 What is the range of sensitivity of the assays?

-Each assay has different sensitivity, depending on what it s measuring and the detection method used.
+Each assay has different sensitivities, depending on what it is measuring and the detection method used.
 We have added the information to the datasheet when available.
-If you have any queries regarding your sample and cannot find it on the datasheet, please contact our Scientific Support team.

-My microplate reader doesn't have the filter recommended on the datasheet.
-Can I still use the product?
+My microplate reader does not have the filter recommended on the datasheet.
+Can I still use the assay?